Marble New York Cheesecake

 Instructions

-• Bake for 5-7 minutes, or until it starts to brown.
-Remove and set aside.
-Keep oven on.
+• Bake the crust for 5-7 minutes, or until very lightly golden brown.
+Remove and set aside, keeping the oven on while making the cheesecake filling.

-• Using a a stand mixer with paddle attachment or electric hand mixer in a large mixing bowl, cream together cream cheeses.
-Add sour cream and continue to beat until smooth.
+• Using a a stand mixer with paddle attachment or electric hand mixer in a large mixing bowl, cream together the softened 16 ounce regular cream cheese.
+Add the 1 cup sour cream and continue to beat until smooth.

-• In a small mixing bowl, beat together sugar, flour, vanilla and eggs.
+• In a small mixing bowl, whisk together 1 cup sugar, 2 tablespoons flour, 1 teaspoon vanilla extract and 3 eggs by hand until no streaks remain.

-• Add sugar mixture to cream cheese mixture in 2-3 increments, blending fully between each addition.
+• Add the sugar mixture to cream cheese mixture in 2-3 increments, blending fully between each addition.

-• Pour 1/3 of cheesecake into into the pie crust.
-Reserve an additional 1/3, set aside.
+• Pour 1/3 of the cheesecake filling into the pie crust.
+Divide the remaining batter in half.

-• Heat chocolate in microwave bowl in 30 second increments, stirring in between, until creamy.
-Blend into remaining 1/3 cheesecake batter to make the chocolate swirl.
+• Melt the 3 ounces semi-sweet chocolate* in microwave-safe bowl in 30 second increments, stirring in between, until creamy.
+Blend into one of the halves of the cheesecake filling.

-• Add large dollops of chocolate cheesecake on top of the vanilla cheesecake.
-Add additional dollops of remaining vanilla cheesecake batter on top of chocolate until pie crust is full.
+• Add large dollops of the chocolate filling on top of the vanilla filling base.
+Add additional dollops of remaining vanilla filling batter on top of chocolate until the batter is gone.

 • Using a toothpick, make small and large swirls to create the marbleized effect.
 Over swirling will just mix them into a milky, light chocolate, so take it easy.

 • Carefully place oven and bake for 40 minutes.
-If the edges of the crust or top starts to brown too much, lightly place a leaf of aluminum foil over the top of the cheesecake.
+If the edges or top starts to brown, lightly place a leaf of aluminum foil over the top of the cheesecake.
+It is done when the edges are set and the center jiggles just even so slightly.

-• Remove from the oven and allow to cool for 20-30 minutes.
-Cover and refrigerate for 3-4 hours before serving.
+• Remove from the oven and the water bath, placing onto a different surface and allow to cool for 20-30 minutes.
+Cover and refrigerate for a minimum of 4 hours before serving.

-• Garnish with chocolate sauce, whipped cream or maraschino cherries.
+• Garnish with chocolate sauce, whipped cream, fresh fruit or fruit sauce.

 Notes